FleetOpsClub logo

 For fleets over 100 vehicles, enterprise pricing at $30-50+/vehicle/month typically includes dedicated support, custom integrations, and volume hardware discounts.
 Total cost of ownership matters more than monthly rate — compare 36-month TCO including hardware replacements and support tiers.

-When this category is overkill
+When fleet tracking is overkill

 If you have fewer than 5 vehicles and your drivers operate locally, a simple smartphone-based tracking app may provide enough visibility without dedicated hardware or monthly subscriptions.